Guide to North American

 Alberta's new EPR regulations were approved on Oct.
 3, 2022, and became effective on November 30, 2022.
 Producers of single-use products, packaging, and printed paper (PPP) must verify collection and management plans by April 1, 2024.
 EPR systems for PPP are required to be operational by April 1, 2025.

-Source: Regulated Extended Producer Responsibility
+Sources: Regulated Extended Producer Responsibility Systems, Circular Materials

 British Columbia